FellahAbdel/sokoban-game/README.md

-# Sokoban
+# Sokoban Game

-This project is about one of the oldest famous games in the world.
-We coded its simplest version by using C programming language.
+This project revolves around one of the oldest and most renowned games globally.
+We have implemented its simplest version using the C programming language.

 ## Table of Contents